 The original chapters presented here examine technologies that have affected geography as a discipline.
 Among the technologies discussed are cartography, the camera, aerial photography, computers, and other computer-related tools.
 The contributors address the impact of such technologies on geography and society, disciplinary inquiries into the social/technological interfaces, high-tech as well low-tech societies, and applications of technologies to the public and private sectors.

 Geography and Technology can be used as a textbook in geography courses and seminars investigating specific technologies and the impacts of technologies on society and policy.
 It will also be useful for those in the humanities, social, policy and engineering sciences, planning and development fields where technology questions are becoming of increased importance.
 Geography clearly has much to learn from other disciplines and fields about geography/technology linkages; others can likewise learn much from us.

-National Research Council and James
+National Research Council, James, and James W. Harrington

 As political, economic, and environmental issues increasingly spread across the globe, the science of geography is being rediscovered by scientists, policymakers, and educators alike.
 Geography has been made a core subject in U.S. schools, and scientists from a variety of disciplines are using analytical tools originally developed by geographers.

 Rediscovering Geography presents a broad overview of geography's renewed importance in a changing world.
 Through discussions and highlighted case studies, this book illustrates geography's impact on international trade, environmental change, population growth, information infrastructure, the condition of cities, the spread of AIDS, and much more.